Cells drift in the current…

 The simplest cells, developing about four billion years ago, had no way to control their own movement.
 They lived in the oceans, and they floated wherever the water took them.
 Sometimes they found food there, and sometimes they didn’t.
-Many cells still live this way.
+Most cells still live this way.

 Inside these cells, proteins formed out of amino acids that were floating in the cytoplasm.
 When the process went wrong, sometimes the protein accidentally stuck out through the cell membrane into a long hollow tube that stuck out from the end of the cell, or little hair-like arms that stuck out all around the cell.

 Bibliography and further reading about how cells move around: